-When ‘Dennis the Menace’ originally came out in 1993, it was received poorly by the critics, though it was a commercial success, earning $117.2 million at the box office against its $35 million budget.
-Some reviewers drew obvious, though albeit unfair, comparisons to Macaulay Culkin and Joe Pesci-starrer ‘Home Alone’, which had been released three years earlier and had already secured itself a position in cinematic history as one of the greatest children’s movies of all time.
+When ‘Dennis the Menace’ originally came out in 1993, it was received poorly by critics, though it was a commercial success, earning $117.2 million at the box office against its $35 million budget.
+Some reviewers drew obvious, though albeit unfair, comparisons to Macaulay Culkin and Joe Pesci-starrer ‘Home Alone,’ which had been released three years earlier and had already secured itself a position in cinematic history as one of the greatest children’s movies of all time.
 Dennis Mitchell is not Kevin McCallister, even though he might have served as inspiration for the other blonde mischievous kid.

 American cartoonist Hank Ketcham created Dennis in the early 1950s, naming the Mitchells after himself, his first wife, and their son.
 His comic strip is about the success of American suburban life and the celebration of its perceived utopic nature, and not the general disillusionment that people had about it in the late 1980s and the reluctant acknowledgment of the dangers that lurk in its shadows where the light of wealth and prosperity doesn’t shine.
 Both of these points ‘Home Alone’ hammers into you time and again.
-‘Dennis the Menace’, on the other hand, should be seen as a time capsule that lets you glimpse at an age that has long passed.
+‘Dennis the Menace,’ on the other hand, should be seen as a time capsule that lets you glimpse at an age that has long passed.

 The film was directed by Nick Castle (‘Escape from New York’ and ‘Hook’) and produced by John Hughes and Richard Vane.
-Hughes, who also wrote and produced ‘Home Alone’, wrote the screenplay for this film as well.
+Hughes, who also wrote and produced ‘Home Alone,’ wrote this film’s screenplay.
 Newcomer Mason Gamble portrayed the titular character, with Walter Matthau as George Wilson, Christopher Lloyd as Switchblade Sam, Joan Plowright as Martha Wilson, Robert Stanton as Henry Mitchell, and Lea Thompson as Alice Mitchell.
-The film spawned two direct-to-video sequels, ‘Dennis the Menace Strikes Again’ in 1997 and A Dennis the Menace Christmas’ in 2007, though the cast was never repeated.
+The film spawned two direct-to-video sequels, ‘Dennis the Menace Strikes Again’ in 1997 and ‘A Dennis the Menace Christmas’ in 2007, though the cast was never repeated.
 If you are wondering which locations the filmmakers used to show such a serene and picturesque suburban life, we have the answers for you.

 Dennis the Menace Filming Locations